 If you haven’t read a romance novel lately, you should know that the genre has come a long way from the “bodice rippers'' literary snobs like to rag on.
 Yes, there’s sex.
 Lots of it.
 Some of it involves bodices, but not all of it.
 More importantly, there are high-stakes plots, beautiful portrayals of female friendships, and characters taking agency over their own lives, careers, and sexuality.
 Most importantly, romance novels now feature Black women like me getting their happily ever after without trauma, something that’s rarely seen in literary fiction — or most TV shows and movies, for that matter.

 For years, romance novels and I lived in harmony and (occasionally) ecstasy.
-When I wanted a sweet adventure, I turned to a contemporary about a woman who agreed to pose as a wedding date to a total stranger she met in a lift.
+When I wanted a sweet adventure, I turned to a contemporary about a woman who agreed to pose as a wedding date to a total stranger she met in an elevator.
 My craving for lust was soothed by a paranormal featuring a very seductive werewolf prince.
 Opportunities to experience these feelings in real life presented themselves countless times.
 But for every good message I’ve got on a dating app, I got five more bad ones, ranging from ultra- cheesy to super- creepy.
 Therefore, it felt more comfortable to spend my weekends curled up with a book.